kshedden/kshedden.github.io/python_practicalities.md

 If you are using Anaconda Python, you can use the command `conda` to install packages, e.g. `conda install numpy`.

+`vitualenv` is a utility that allows you to easily maintain multiple independent Python environments.
+It is also useful if you want to maintain only a single environment in a non-standard location.

 ## Installing on Windows using binaries

 If you use Windows and have administrator access to your system, you